Location

 The population of Ayalagaya Ward is dominated by a people known as the Iraqw.
 The ward includes a huge Catholic congregation and much smaller numbers of Lutherans and Pentecostals, yet the Iraqw Christians have had a reputation among their fellow Tanzanians for stubbornly mixing Christian faith with traditional tribal beliefs and practices often dismissed as “primitive”.
 Closely related to this stigmatization is the fact that the Iraqw have also had the reputation in Tanzania of being among the most resistant of the country’s 120 tribes to what in Swahili is called maendeleo: development or modernization.

 Like so many claims made about minority populations everywhere, these dissolve upon close inspection.
-For close to a decade, Karimu has consistently enjoyed warm hospitality and eager cooperation by the Iraqw.
+For close to a decade, Karimu has consistently enjoyed warm hospitality and eager cooperation with the Iraqw.

 The population also includes tiny numbers of Sunni and Shia Muslims.
 The troubling rise in interfaith tensions observed in parts of Tanzania—as throughout much of the world—is not evident here.